florianneukirchen/scipy_filters/README.md

 ### Git Main
 - Catch exception if SciPy is not installed and offer to install it automatically (with pip)
+- Calculate and write band statistics (min, max, mean, std) into the metadata of the output file, enables QGIS to render correctly with min/max streching
-- finish and enable rank filter
+- Finish and enable rank filter
-- add uniform (i.e. mean) filter
+- Add uniform (i.e. mean) filter

 ### 0.1 (03/2024)
 Initial Release